journal page 2

 may 17, 1999

-plus i got a bad hair cut the other day. : ( they did it way too short. walking around with a bad haircut is like walking around with a curse because there's nothing you can do about it. other than look really angry. did you ever notice how the most mean and angry people in the world also happen to have really bad haircuts? that's no coincidence. mostly you just have to make eye contact with people on the street, point at your hair and just shake your head sadly. sometimes i just stand outside of the barber shop pointing at my head with tears running down my cheeks. i was trying to look all shiny and sassy in time for cannes and now i look like a 12 year old with this hair. rrrrrr. if you see me on the independent film channel or anything, please no mean comments.
+i got a bad hair cut the other day, it's much too short. walking around with a bad haircut is like walking around with a curse because there's nothing you can do about it other than look really angry. actually i guess that really only barely has anything to do with curses. but did you ever notice how the most angry people in the world also happen to have really bad haircuts? not coincidence. so today i stood for 7 hours outside the barber shop pointing at my head with tears running down my cheeks. i was trying to look great in time for cannes and now i am lopsided

 12:03 am